duplisea/gslea/README.md

 portion of the Gulf is surveyed by the Gulf Region in Moncton and with a different survey gear.

+There are also some broad climatirc, oceangraphic and atmospheric indices in the database (coded with EAR=0) such as the North Atlantic Osciallation.

 <img src="README_files/figure-markdown_strict/gslmap.plain-1.png" style="width:100.0%" />

 Design